Saturday, 4 May 2024

 The late Albert Pyun was a director adept at working within the confines of a low budget; this made him a mainstay for Menahem Golan's Cannon Group, the company behind 1989's Jean Claud Van-Damme vehicle Cyborg, made during the company's twilight years.
 Golan's attempts to break into the 'respectable' Hollywood market only resulted in hastening the company's decline, thanks to a series of expensive (by Cannon standards) flops such as Superman IV: The Quest for Peace and Masters of the Universe.

-Disaster struck when both Marvel and Mattel revoked their deals with Cannon; several million dollars had been spent constructing the New York sets in Wilmington, and now it was all for nothing; Pyun ultimately made the best of it by deciding to repurpose the sets for an original post-apocalyptic action script he had; some work still had to be done transforming the New York set into a dilapidated war-zone, with of course extra location shooting at various abandoned industrial locations to help sell that this all took place after an apocalypse.
+Disaster struck when both Marvel and Mattel revoked their deals with Cannon; several million dollars had been spent constructing the New York sets in Wilmington, and now it was all for nothing; Pyun made the best of it by repurposing the sets for an original post-apocalyptic action script he had.
+Some work still had to be done to transform the New York set into a dilapidated war-zone, with of course extra location shooting at various abandoned industrial locations to help sell that this all took place after an apocalypse.

-What has always baffled me though, is that Pyun has regularly said that costumes were also constructed for the Spider-Man and MOTU II that never were, and this has gone on to become an oft-repeated fact about Cyborg; yet the leaked scripts for Spider-Man and MOTU II don't really make it seem like costumes would have been made for either production.
-The former would have only required costumes for Spidey himself; the latter production would have been almost entirely set on Earth with Skeletor possessing a human industrialist, and what few scenes on Eternia surely would have just reused the first film's costumes?
+What has always baffled me though, is that Pyun regularly said that costumes were also constructed for the Spider-Man and MOTU II, and were reused in Cyborg, and this has gone on to become an oft-repeated factoid; yet the leaked scripts for Spider-Man and MOTU II don't really make it seem like they would have been costume-heavy productions.
+The former only required costumes for Spidey himself; the latter would have been almost entirely set on Earth with Skeletor possessing a human industrialist, and what few scenes on Eternia surely would have just reused the first film's costumes?

 Adding more doubt is that none of Cyborg's costumes feel like they came from or belong in any superhero or fantasy movies; the bulk of the cast are all clad in the usual post-apocalyptic trampy gear.
-Dirtied up shirts, leather jackets, sweatpants, sports armor, combat fatigues, and so on; nothing akin to the DIY brilliance of Norma Moriceau's work on the Mad Max films.
+Dirtied up shirts, leather jackets, sweatpants, sports armor, combat fatigues, and so on; following the template established by Norma Moriceau's work on the Mad Max films.

-Conan the Destroyer, and Conan the Barbarian before it, had dozens of costumes made for background performers; the drab fabrics and leather of the reused outfits below feel like they would have originated in either film; given one costume definitely was reused from Conan, why not the few other anachronistic costumes?
-Italian post-apocalyptic films in particular were notorious for reusing costumes from the peplum wardrobe; Cyborg was a rare example of an American production doing this trick.
+Conan the Destroyer had dozens of costumes made for background performers.
+Given one costume definitely was from Conan, why not the few other anachronistic costumes?
+Italian post-apocalyptic films regularly reused costumes from the peplum wardrobe; Cyborg was a rare example of an American production doing this trick.

-However, Cyborg had a few costumes leaning more to the 'futuristic' angle; sticking out among the hordes of tramps is the silvery plastic vest worn by Jean Claude Van-Damme himself, the same material coating the football armor worn by one of Fender's bandits.
-This again doesn't feel like a reuse of any potential MOTU II costumes; more likely costume designer Heidi Kaczenski thought to add some futuristic detail to Van Damme's costume, and thought to use some of the leftover material on a bit-part player.
+However, Cyborg had a few 'futuristic' costumes; sticking out among the hordes of tramps is the silvery plastic vest worn by Jean Claude Van-Damme himself, the same material coating the football armor worn by one of Fender's bandits.
+This again doesn't feel like a reuse of any potential MOTU II costumes; more likely costume designer Heidi Kaczenski wanted a futuristic flair.

-The only strong contenders for a Cyborg costume possibly originating from MOTU II are the helmets that are only seen very briefly in Cyborg; looking remniscient of knight armor, I could imagine them being worn by Eternian characters; but this could also just be a coincidence.
-Again, several suits of armor and uniforms were made for the first Masters of the Universe, so there would have been no need to make more for a sequel mostly taking place on Earth.
+The only contenders for a Cyborg costume possibly originating from MOTU II are the helmets that are seen very briefly in Cyborg; looking remniscient of knight armor, I could imagine them being worn by Eternian characters; but this could also just be a coincidence.
+Several suits of armor and uniforms were made for the first Masters of the Universe, there would have been no need to make more for a sequel mostly set on Earth.

 The helmets very brief usage in the final film is also bizarre as usually when it comes to low budget films you show off everything you've got.
 But perhaps they were shown more in a scene that ended up on the cutting room floor?
 Or maybe most of the cast could not wear the helmets due to size limits; it's hard to say.
 Nothing confirms that these were definitely reused or not.

-But maybe the real answer is that nothing actually was reused from either Spider Man or MOTU II as no costumes worth reusing were made for either film , due to being contemporary, lower budget productions.
-Perhaps the reality of reusing the expensive Spider Man sets, and Heidi Kaczenski's reuse of costumes from fantasy films like Masters of the Universe and Conan the Destroyer, blurred in Pyun's memory.
+But maybe the real answer is that nothing actually was reused from either Spider Man or MOTU II as no costumes worth reusing were made for either film, due to being contemporary, lower budget productions.
+Perhaps the reality of reusing the expensive Spider Man sets, and Heidi Kaczenski's reuse of costumes from the original Masters of the Universe and Conan the Destroyer, blurred in Pyun's memory.

 Cyborg's near-future, apocalyptic setting would have limited what sort of costumes could have been reused for the production, hence why only very few costumes in the final film are reused from other productions.
 This would still have been hard work for the costume department, as all the utilitarian, contemporary clothing they bought would have needed to be severely weathered to transform into wasteland garb.